This is the multi-page printable view of this section. Click here to print.

 7.1 - URL commands

-Deep links facilitate direct access to application features via URL links.
-By utilizing deep links, users can execute an estimate and synchronize actions in a single click.
-Deep links in RsyncUI enable the grouping of actions that typically require multiple user inputs.
+Deep links provide direct access to app features via URL.
+Using deep links, you can estimate and synchronize in a single click.
+Deep links in RsyncUI group actions that typically require multiple steps.

 There are three methods of using deep links: